egap/methods-guides/latex-guide/latex-guide.md

 ## General workflow

 - Typically you do not need to write your own `.bib` entry.
-Grab the full citation online at citation’s journal and/or Google Scholar [see instructions here for getting BibTeX formatted entries from Google Scholar](https://texblog.org/2014/04/22/using-google-scholar-to-download-bibtex-citations/)
+Grab the full citation online at  the citation’s journal and/or Google Scholar [see instructions here for getting BibTeX formatted entries from Google Scholar](https://texblog.org/2014/04/22/using-google-scholar-to-download-bibtex-citations/)
 - Clean up entry (removing abstracts or other fields).
 Align as desired for readability.
 - Format cleanly.
 Use `{ }` instead of `“ “`
 - `{ }` also force capitalization: for example `title = {All about {Krylov} methods}`
-- *Important*: some journal require specific fields in certain `.bib` entries.
+- *Important*: some journals require specific fields in certain `.bib` entries.
 This can generate warnings.

 ## Takeaways